 Before joining CHLP, Iván worked at Lambda Legal, where he developed an initiative to address the legal needs of LGBT and HIV-affected people of color and low-income people.
 He also focused on immigration and marriage equality cases.

 Previously, he handled MALDEF’s immigrant rights docket.
 He served as counsel in Friendly House v.
 Whiting, a challenge to Arizona’s anti-immigrant law, SB 1070, and was a member of the legal team that successfully defended Northwest Austin Municipal Utility District No. 1 v.
 Holder, 557 U.S. 193 (2009), a landmark U.S. Supreme Court voting rights case.

-Before joining MALDEF, he was an associate at Fried, Frank, Harris, Shriver & Jacobson LLP.
+Before joining MALDEF, he was an associate at Fried Frank LLP.
 At the firm, he worked on the legal defense of an innovative municipal program in New Haven, Connecticut, that provides undocumented immigrants with an ID that allows them to receive city services they would not otherwise be able to access.
 Similar programs have now been rolled out in San Francisco and New York – victories for immigrant rights that would not have been possible without the precedent set in New Haven.

-Iván clerked for Judge Eric Clay in the U.S. Court of Appeals for the Sixth Circuit, and Judge Ronald Ellis in the U.S. District Court for the Southern District of New York.
+Iván clerked in the U.S. Court of Appeals for the Sixth Circuit, and the U.S. District Court for the Southern District of New York.
 A summa cum laude and Phi Beta Kappa graduate of the University of Pennsylvania, he received a Juris Doctor from NYU School of Law, where he was a Root-Tilden-Kern Scholar.

 Honors & Awards: